 Work-Study Guidelines and Opportunities

-FEDERAL WORK-STUDY is a self-help programs to assist with college expenses.
+FEDERAL WORK-STUDY is a self-help program to assist students with college expenses.
 Work-study provides part-time job opportunities on campus and at some non-profit organizations off-campus.
 Work-study students receive bi-weekly paychecks, and use the earnings to pay their educational costs such as living expenses, transportation, books, etc.

+You must be enrolled in and attending at least 6 credits by the semester census date to receive any work-study award.
 If you enroll in less than 12 credits, your work-study maximum earnings may be reduced or cancelled.
-You must be enrolled in and attending at least 6 credits to receive any work-study award.
 A work-study student may work up to 28 hours per week.

 Frequently Asked Questions about Work-study